 All statements in this news release that are not based on historical facts are "forward-looking statements".
 While management has based any forward-looking statements contained herein on its current expectations, the information on which such expectations were based may change.
 These forward-looking statements rely on a number of assumptions concerning future events and are subject to a number of risks, uncertainties and other factors, many of which are beyond our control and could cause actual results to materially differ from such statements.
 Such risks, uncertainties and other factors include, but are not necessarily limited to, those set forth under "RISKS AND UNCERTAINTIES" in the Company's current MD&A, and under "RISK FACTORS" in the Company's Filing Statement dated January 8, 2010.

 The financial information included in this release also contains certain data that are not measures of performance under IFRS.
-For example, "EBITDA" and "Adjusted EBITDA" are measures used by management to assess the operating and financial performance of the Company.
-We believe that EBITDA and Adjusted EBITDA are measures often used by investors to assess a company's operating performance.
-EBITDA and Adjusted EBITDA have limitations and you should not consider these items in isolation, or as substitutes for an analysis of our results as reported under IFRS.
-Because of these limitations, EBITDA and Adjusted EBITDA should not be used as substitutes for net loss or cash flows from operating activities as determined in accordance with IFRS, nor are they necessarily indicative of whether or not cash flows will be sufficient to fund our cash requirements.
-In addition, our definition of EBITDA and Adjusted EBITDA may differ from those of other companies.
-A reconciliation of EBITDA and Adjusted EBITDA to net loss attributable to shareholders is set forth under "OVERVIEW OF FINANCIAL RESULTS - Supplemental Information on Non-GAAP Measures" in the Company's current MD&A.
+For example, "EBITDA" is a measure used by management to assess the operating and financial performance of the Company.
+We believe that EBITDA is a measure often used by investors to assess a company's operating performance.
+EBITDA has limitations and you should not consider this item in isolation, or as a substitute for an analysis of our results as reported under IFRS.
+Because of these limitations, EBITDA should not be used as a substitute for net loss or cash flows from operating activities as determined in accordance with IFRS, nor is it necessarily indicative of whether or not cash flows will be sufficient to fund our cash requirements.
+In addition, our definition of EBITDA may differ from those of other companies.
+A reconciliation of EBITDA to net loss is set forth under "OVERVIEW OF FINANCIAL RESULTS - Supplemental Information on Non-GAAP Measures" in the Company's current MD&A.

 SELECTED FINANCIAL INFORMATION AND OPERATING STATISTICS